The New, Social Workspace

-The cubicle farm is dead.
-If you work on a computer, you can do all that stuff at home, more efficiently and without distraction, deviation or interruption.
+Cubicle farms like this have become obsolete.
+If you work on a computer, you can do all that stuff at home, more efficiently and without distraction or interruption.

 But that’s work that you do on your own.

-Much of it isn’t and you need to be around people for it to really be valuable.
-Sometimes just being around people is enough.
+Much of it isn’t and you need to be around other people to work well.

 For the time being there’s no shortage of space in offices.
-With a little effort we can make them more social.
+But with the way we work now the effect of too much space is anti-social.
+With a little effort we can make workplaces more social.

-Mainstream offices are made up of three types of space: work cubicles (soul destroying,) meeting rooms (never available) and boardrooms (created to intimidate).
+Conventional offices are made up of three main types of space: work cubicles (soul destroying,) meeting rooms (never available) and boardrooms (created to intimidate).

 There’s time for a new paradigm.